Bardolph-Automation-Inc/bardolph/docs/language.rst

     # Equivalent:
     set "Candle" column 3 4 row 1 2

-.. index:: candle full syntax
+.. index:: candle full syntax, tube full syntax, candle full syntax

-Full Syntax for Candle Bulbs
+Full Syntax for Matrix Bulbs
 ----------------------------
 In the examples so far, each ``set`` contains a single command.
 This is limiting because you can set only one area of the bulb's body section.
 A more powerful